-On the surface, that appears to make sense.
-But when you dive deeper into the hiring process, you may find that you’re overlooking a number of highly capable candidates while giving more weight to candidates who may not measure up in the real world.
+On the one hand, these criteria make sense.
+However, as you dig deeper into the design hiring process, you may find that you've overlooked several highly qualified UX designers and given more weight to candidates who may not measure up.

 Experience is More Than Just Years on the Job